 Things like data entry, call scheduling, email marketing, and more don’t need a sales rep to babysit to function correctly.

-Which is why they’re perfect candidates for automation.
+This is why they’re perfect candidates for sales automation.

 Sales Automation Tools — What Can You Use?

 There’s a virtually endless amount of tools available to help automate any sales process you could think of.

 From email campaigns to posting on social media, there’s a tool for everything.
 But the problem with many of them is that adopting a slew of programs to help your team’s effort may add quite a bit of confusion and unneeded complexity to the mix.

 So instead of taking on a ton of different tools, what if you took some sort of “all-in-one” package that included everything in it?

 Like, a CRM, for instance…

 A CRM, or customer relationship management software does exactly that — it helps you manage the relationships between your sales reps and customers.

 They tend to do this with a whole slew of features that cover the entire nine yards.
 From assisting your marketing campaigns to storing customer data, most of these programs are all-in-one sales and marketing machines.